irmen/Pyro4/examples/disconnects/Readme.txt

 client example does.

-A drawback of the code shown is that it is not very efficient; it now requires two remote calls for every method invocation on the proxy.
+A drawback of the code shown is that it is not very efficient; it now requires two remote messages for every method invocation on the proxy.

+Note that the custom proxy class shown in the client uses some advanced features of the Pyro API:
+ - overrides internal method that handles method calls
+ - creates and receives custom wire protocol messages